raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ### Final assembly steps

-Finish your Astro Pi with these steps!
+You're almost done, finish your Astro Pi with these steps!

 --- task ---
 Connect your keyboard and mouse into the two (black) USB 2 ports.